Maks-Siglov/Weather-Reminder/README.md

       docker compose up
      ```

+4. Now you can log in as admin
+   - **Email:** admin@gmail.com
+   - **Password:** 336611qq

-4. See Enable Extended Functionality for enable sending email notification
+5. See Enable Extended Functionality for enable sending email notification

 ## Run Locally